Frederick Douglass Memorial Bridge: Original bridge

-The cost of the bridge (which included demolition and construction of the bridge and traffic ovals, but not the Suitland Parkway interchange) was now pegged at $608 million.
+The cost of the bridge (which included demolition of the existing ramps and construction of the bridge and traffic ovals, but not the Suitland Parkway interchange) was now pegged at $608 million.
 The new bridge also required the removal of USS Barry (DD-933), the Washington Navy Yard's deteriorating museum ship, which would have been landlocked by construction of the new span.
 Mayor Muriel Bowser budgeted $512.7 million over six years, beginning in fiscal 2016, to begin building the bridge.